 I would also like to suggest that this paradigm can help us define different management styles too.
 What kind of human being are we creating by our management practices?
 What kind of employees do we have, and what kind should we expect given institutional policies and our treatment of employees?

 “Time-to-Graduation too Often Overlooked” by Beth Akers and Matthew M. Chingos addresses the issue of time to graduation as a significant concern for students considering a college.
-They authors are concerned about the added costs involved in graduating six years after starting rather than four.
-Akers and Chingos provide quite a bit of useful data indicating that four and six year graduation rates can vary widely among institutions regardless of the institution’s quality on other measures, including the strength of incoming students’ ACT or SAT scores.
-Apparently, there’s no clear correlation among student scores, institutional quality, and differences between four and six year graduation rates:
+They are concerned about the added costs involved in graduating six years after starting rather than four.
+Akers and Chingos provide a lot of useful data indicating that four and six year graduation rates can vary widely among institutions regardless of the institution’s quality on other measures, including the strength of incoming students’ ACT or SAT scores.
+Apparently, there’s no clear correlation among student scores, institutional quality, and differences between four- and six-year graduation rates:

 One might assume that general metrics of college quality are good proxies for all sorts of outcomes, including time-to-degree.
 For example, perhaps institutions with good six-year graduation rates also have good four-year graduation rates so it doesn’t really matter which one students use.
 But it turns out that this is not the case.
 The average time-to-degree varies widely, even within institutions that seem to be of similar quality based on other measures.

 What I would like to do here is help students think through why graduation rates might differ from school to school and how to evaluate those differences.

 First, I agree with the basic point of both articles: students need to do all that they can to graduate in four years, because by doing so they’re saving money.
 These cost savings take the form of not paying for two years of additional tuition, room, board, and fees, and also in the form of two fewer years of lost income.
 The sooner you start work after college, the sooner your investment in college starts paying you back.